-Here at UOA, our approach to sustainability is driven by our Sustainability Policy ("Policy").
-The Policy is built upon our sustainability framework that encompasses EESG considerations as its core pillars, all of which are aligned with the UNSDGs we have identified as the most relevant to our material topics, business strategies, principal risks, stakeholder influence and effects on our community.
-Out of the seventeen (17) UNSDGs, we have adopted four (4) of them.
+UOA's approach to sustainability is driven by our Sustainability Policy ("Policy").
+The Policy is based on our sustainability framework pertaining to the Group's EESG considerations, all of which are aligned with the ten (10) UNSDGs that we have identified as the most relevant to our material topics, business strategies, principal risks, stakeholder influence and effects on our community.

-We strive to integrate EESG considerations into our daily operations and business management.
-This involves promoting our sustainability principles and practises: Awareness, Understanding, Commitment, Action, Assessment, and Monitoring, among our leaders and stakeholders, to achieve our sustainability goals.
+We are committed to integrating EESG considerations into our daily operations and business management.
+This involves promoting our core sustainability principles and practices: Awareness, Understanding, Commitment, Action, Assessment, and Monitoring across our leadership and stakeholder groups to drive progress toward our sustainability objectives.